Business Integration Solutions documentation

 Event Job Queue Entry

-2. Add the appropriate to implement the behavior of the pipeline element.
+2. Add the appropriate code to implement the behavior of the pipeline element.

-3. Optional: Add a new function called 'Register'.
-This function enables automated registration of the pipeline element, when your extension gets installed.
+3. (Optional) Add a new function called Register.
+This function enables automated registration of the pipeline element when your extension installs.

 local procedure Register(sender: Codeunit "BIS API Pipeline Setup")